 Use the steps outlined for the one hour golf practice plan, then bolt on the following two areas.

-One extra hour practicing your weakness
+- One extra hour practicing a key weakness.

 Golf practice routine – Three hours screenshot

 Golf practice routine – 6 hours a week

 If you fit into this box then I’m jealous.
 Interestingly, the more time you give a golfer to practice, the less efficient they become.
 I find this is a common problem with pros who have lost their way and are stuck on the mini tours.